 Or, make Crockpot Chicken and Rice for a busy weeknight dinner.
 It gives you all the flavor of the comfort food casserole while keeping your kitchen cool.

 This recipe couldn’t be any simpler!
-Everything goes in the slow cooker at once, and then the sauce is thickened on the stove afterwards.
+Everything goes in the slow cooker at once, and then the sauce is thickened on the stove afterward.

-After slow cooking, place the sweet and spicy chicken wings on a lined baking sheet and drizzle with the sauce.
+After slow cooking, place the honey sriracha chicken wings on a lined baking sheet and drizzle with the sauce.

 Then, all they need are a couple of minutes under the broiler to crisp up.
-Add more sauce every minute or so until they’re ready.
+Add more sriracha wing sauce every minute or so until they’re ready.

-- Skip the oven – Instead of cooking the sauce down and broiling it, you can thicken the sauce right in the crockpot.
+- Skip the oven.
+Instead of cooking the sauce down and broiling the sriracha wings, you can thicken the sriracha wing sauce right in the crockpot.

-- Need more (or fewer) servings? – Easily halve or quarter this slow cooker wings recipe if you’re only cooking for yourself.
+- Need more (or fewer) servings?
+Easily halve or quarter this sriracha chicken wings recipe if you’re only cooking for yourself.

 You can also freeze it for up to 6 months in a sealed container.
 Let it sit in the refrigerator overnight to defrost before using.